-A Sponsor who gathers signatures near a polling site should be aware that a Canvasser must remain at least one hundred (100) feet from the polling site entrance.
-The local election officials monitor this distance.
+When gathering signatures near a polling site a Canvasser must remain at least one hundred (100) feet from the polling site entrance.
+Local election officials monitor this distance.
+Violation of this law is a Class A misdemeanor pursuant to § 7-1-103.